la2050/archive/_projects/2014/teach-for-america-los-angeles-transforming-the-young-students-of-today-into-the-leaders-of-2050.md

     connect corps members, creating an unparalleled pipeline of outstanding leaders with the insight, experiences, and commitment to effect the systemic changes necessary to ensure educational opportunity for all.
-  cost: >-
-    We estimate that our efforts to train and support our current 8 ECE corps members, and recruit and select an additional 8 ECE corps members to teach in the 2015-16 school year will cost $317,462.
-This figure includes the
-    $20,000 ECE salary differential, enabling us to supplement our current ECE corps members’ salaries to maintain our guaranteed minimum salary of
-    $34,000.
-Teach For America – Los Angeles has garnered significant support from a number of diverse community stakeholders across all sectors.
-We have been invited to apply to the Atlas Family Foundation to potentially supplement our ECE corps members’ low salaries and are also pursuing ECE funding from the W.M.
-Keck Foundation.
-As we grow and diversify our funding base, we aim to identify and request support from other potential ECE funders.
-  budget: >-
-    For the 2014-15 school year, we estimate that our ECE initiative in Los Angeles will cost $317,462.
-This budget includes our efforts to recruit 8 new ECE corps members to teach in the 2015-16 school year, as well as to train and support our 8 ECE corps members who are currently teaching.
-The
-    $100,000 from LA2050 will go towards our current ECE corps members’ salary differential (to supplement their low salaries and bring them up to Teach For America – Los Angeles’ guaranteed $34,000 salary), as well as enable us to expand our efforts and further our impact in ECE classrooms.
   resources_money: '1'
   resources_staff: '0'
   resources_publicity: '1'